davpinto/mmlbh-kaggle/demo/kernel.md

 Introduction
 ------------

-In this kernel we will use `tidyverse` to validade some popular hypothesis about bias in income.
-Then we will fit some machine learning models to get more accurated answers.
+In this kernel we will use `tidyverse` to validate some popular hypothesis about bias in income.
+Then we will fit some machine learning models to get more accurate answers.

 Some analyses presented here were took from the book [Mastering Python for Data Science](https://www.amazon.com/Mastering-Python-Science-Samir-Madhavan/dp/1784390151).